Frequently Asked Questions

 What kind of service vehicle will you send out?
 Our Member Care Specialist will inquire about the nature of your disablement and the type of vehicle you are calling about and dispatch a service vehicle capable of the services needed.

 What if USRoper cannot locate a service provider to help me?
-In rare cases, our members are able to obtain service before our Call Center can locate an available service provider.
+In rare cases, our members are able to obtain service before our in-house dispatch team can locate an available service provider.
 In those cases, our members pay for the service.
 The member then contacts the Administrative Office for a Request for Reimbursement form.
 The form and an original receipt (which is marked paid and is in the member’s name) should be mailed to USRoper within 30 days of the incident.
 We will reimburse the member up to the benefit limit.

 What if I cannot be with my vehicle?
 For several reasons, including security and liability purposes, our Membership Agreement specifies that the member must be present when service is rendered.